 • Training resources like webinars or video tutorials

-Good property management software should give you insights to make informed decisions.
+The right property management software should give you insights to make informed decisions about your business.
 Ask yourself:

 • Do you need custom financial reports?